sarahciston/codingcare/posts/critintro.md

 >"the skills, wisdom, resources, and hacks disabled people utilize for navigating and altering inaccessible worlds.
 In pushing crip technoscience as a field of research and a practice of critical 'knowing-making', we conjure frictional practices of access production, acknowledging that science and technology can be used to both produce and dismantle injustice." [-@hamraieCripTechnoscienceManifesto2019a]

 Their manifesto reminds us that disabled people are not minoritized users of technologies created by experts but instead are experts themselves at actively adapting technologies to their needs.
-[This holds true for many other minoritized communities as well.]
 By centering their community as knowledge holders and creators, and by seeing "interdependence as a political technology," they shift the design goals for technology.
 Rather than outsiders providing services to achieve normalized individual independence, they reorient toward kinship building [-@hamraieCripTechnoscienceManifesto2019a].

 Louise Hickman's ethnographic work on the ethics of access foregrounds access workers' key role in the production of crip technoscientific knowledge.
 She examines the highly customized dictionaries developed by her own Communication Access Real-Time Translation operator working in academic spaces, in order to show how their captioning work for the d/Deaf and hard of hearing community is "both the practice of crip technoscience as well as its product."
 Hickman highlights the collaborative, embedded nature of the work and the crip technoscience emphasis on "knowledge-from-below." [@hickmanTranscriptionWorkPractices2019a]